 Our product candidates are trabodenoson as a monotherapy and as an FDC consisting of trabodenoson with a prostaglandin analog, or PGA.
 We have no other product candidates in our near term product pipeline.
 As a result, we are substantially dependent on the successful development and commercialization of trabodenoson.
-If the results of our chronic toxicology program were to identify a safety problem, or if our upcoming pivotal trials of trabodenoson monotherapy or our upcoming continuing Phase 2 program for the FDC product candidate were to demonstrate lack of efficacy in lowering intraocular pressure, or IOP, or any safety issues related to trabodenoson, our development strategy would be materially and adversely affected.
+If the results of our chronic toxicology program were to identify a safety problem, or if our Phase 2 clinical trial or our upcoming pivotal trials of trabodenoson monotherapy were to demonstrate lack of efficacy in lowering intraocular pressure, or IOP, or any safety issues related to trabodenoson, our development strategy would be materially and adversely affected.